scott45/git/README.md

 Automation has been achieved for the development environment.
 Any changes will trigger an automated deployment to the development cluster on Google cloud / Kubernetes.
 The following has been done.

   - Development environment with ssl enabled hosted at (domain)
-  - Continous integration and Integration deployment pipeline configured for the development enviroment using circleCI.
+  - Continous integration and Integration deployment pipeline configured for the development enviroment using Jenkins.
   - Integrated a few automation scripts

   # Deployment!